-Further, under the bill, a court may sentence a defendant to satisfactorily complete an anger management course of up to 12 hours or perform up to 30 days of community service.
+Further, under the bill, a court may sentence a defendant to satisfactorily complete an anger management course or perform up to 30 days of community service.
+Any defendant who fails to comply with the court order requiring an anger management course may be subject to an additional penalty of up to \$500.
 Since the Administrative Office of the Courts will need to establish standards and procedures for certification of anger management courses required by this bill, the office will incur additional, indeterminate one-time costs.